How To Check Instagram Messages On Your PC

 5. Log in using your Instagram credentials.

-Now you should be looking at your Instagram feed, which will look more like the smartphone app than the desktop website.
+Now you’re looking at your Instagram feed, which will look more like the smartphone app than the desktop website.

 Sending Images and Videos